Hot Ones: Format

-The format involves Evans and his guests eating ten chicken wings (or a vegetarian/vegan alternative based on the guest's preference), each prepared with a progressively hotter hot sauce.
+The format involves Evans and his celebrity guests eating ten chicken wings (or a vegetarian/vegan alternative based on the guest's preference), each prepared with a progressively hotter hot sauce.
 Evans states the show's tagline at the beginning of each episode: "The show with hot questions, and even hotter wings."

 The first sauce presented is relatively mild such as sriracha, which has a rating of 2,200 Scoville units.
-The final sauce (as of season 4), Hot Ones' own The Last Dab (The Last Dab Reduxx starting in season 6, and The Last Dab XXX starting in Season 10), has a Scoville rating of 2,000,000+.
+The final sauce (as of season 4), Hot Ones' own The Last Dab (The Last Dab Reduxx starting in season 6, The Last Dab XXX starting in Season 10, The Last Dab Apollo starting in season 13, and The Last Dab Xperience starting in season 22), has a Scoville rating of 2,000,000+.
 As per "tradition", the guests are encouraged to put a minuscule extra amount of The Last Dab on the final wing; they are told this is not required, but most guests opt to do so even when already struggling with the heat of the previous wings.

-After each wing, Evans asks his guest an interview question.
-As the wings get hotter, the guest typically begins to display the effects of eating the spicier wings and the interview becomes less focused on the guest and more so the struggle to finish the wings.
-The guests are also provided glasses of water and milk to counteract the effect of the wings.
+After each wing, Evans usually asks his guest an interview question, starting with easy "softball" questions.
+As the wings get hotter, the questions often become more deeply researched and personal, and the guest typically begins to display the effects of eating the spicier wings.
+If the guest struggles to finish the wings, the interview becomes less focused on the questions and more on the guest's reaction to the spice.
+The guests are furnished with whatever soothing condiments they think will counteract the effect of the wings, including glasses of water and milk as well as ice cream.

-The standard show is Evans and one guest eating ten wings each, but in some episodes where there are two guests (such as the episodes featuring Keegan-Michael Key & Jordan Peele and Hila & Ethan Klein from h3h3Productions), only five wings are given to each guest.
-Guests who successfully finish all ten wings are allowed to promote their upcoming projects.
-Guests who fail are still afforded this opportunity, but are also added to the show's Hall of Shame.
+The standard show is Evans and one guest eating ten wings each.
+In some episodes there are two guests (such as the episodes featuring Keegan-Michael Key and Jordan Peele or Ryan Reynolds and Hugh Jackman, respectively).
+In a few episodes (mostly specials), five wings are presented instead of ten.
+To finish off, Evans encourage his guests to promote their upcoming projects.
+Guests who fail to finish all ten wings are added to the show's Hall of Shame.

+In other media

+In 2021, Hot Ones appeared in a Saturday Night Live sketch featuring Maya Rudolph as Beyoncé, the guest eating spicy wings, and Mikey Day as Evans.
+Rudolph reprised the sketch in May 2024.

+In 2025, Hot Ones also appeared in the film Happy Gilmore 2, with Evans interviewing the character Frank Manatee (played by Benny Safdie), and Manatee was talking about his golf project which he calls "Maxi Golf League".